ftslr/Yes/README.md

 # Yes
-Run the C++ file and it will say something
+Run the C++ file and it will say how does gravity work yes